SamTush/startup-battlefield/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+ I give appropriate credit to Cindy Shin for the design in Behance (https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 I would like to thanks to anyone viewing this project and giving a star.